 The procedure for implant placements requires multiple steps over three to nine months.
 Before completing the treatment, you might need help from different dental specialists, including an oral surgeon, a periodontist, and a prosthodontist.

-The procedure for dental implants Wayzata starts with evaluating your teeth, gums, and jawbone.
+The procedure for dental implants Wayzata, MN starts with evaluating your teeth, gums, and jawbone.
 An essential part of the evaluation is determining whether you have sufficient healthy jawbone to secure the implant.
 If your jawbone is too thin or soft, you require a bone graft or sinus lift before proceeding with the dental implant process.
 Your gums must also be unaffected by periodontal disease.

 Dental implant placements occur to replace one or several teeth.
 How many teeth you want to have replaced determines the type and scope of the procedure.
 Dental implant surgery is generally an outpatient procedure.
 You may receive local, intravenous, or general anesthesia.
 However, the implant specialist if you informed about the type of anesthesia you require.